 - Buckwheat flour - used in traditional savoury French crepes and has a nutty and earthy taste.
 The recipe will work with regular all-purpose / plain flour, but it will lack the distinct nutty earthy flavour that Galette Bretonne is known for.

 - Nutmeg - this is optional, but I find its flavour blends superbly well with the nutty buckwheat flour.

-1. Prepare the crepe batter at least 1 hour ahead
+1. Prepare the batter

-2. Cook the crepes
+2. Cook the galettes

 3. Crisp up and fold